 At the “G”

 40, 749 people attended the MCG to see a star studded Victoria (13.13-91) hold off a determined Western Australia (13.4-82).
 North Melbourne’s Jock Spencer, with six goals, was best for the Big “V” with Thorold Merrett and John Kennedy having good afternoons.
 Conway & Crabb each got three for the Sandgropers, Marsh, Sparrow and Crabb named as their finest on the day.

 With the exception of the Bombers crushing victory over Geelong in Brisbane results went as expected.
-St Kilda’s ice breaking win at Yallourn could’ve been viewed as an upset, however their opponent sported a 2win/5 loss record and a percentage below 80%.
-Only four premiership points separated eighth placed Fitzroy and fourth placed Melbourne prior to their battle at North Hobart Oval suggesting the Roys victory on the Apple Isle wasn’t a huge shock.
+St Kilda’s ice breaking win at Yallourn could have been viewed as an upset, however their opponent sported a two win/five loss record and a percentage below 80%.
+Only four premiership points separated eighth placed Fitzroy and fourth placed Melbourne prior to their battle at North Hobart Oval suggesting the Roys' victory on the Apple Isle wasn’t a huge shock.